 - Find a qualified integrator or contractor to do the installation.
 There are several Utah-based contractors that are qualified, but they are not the only option.
 Locations outside of Utah may consider the integrators who originally installed the audio and video distribution systems in the meetinghouse or local integrators who have sufficient AV experience and knowledge.

 - Purchase the equipment.
 The integrators have the option to buy the AVDH equipment and resell it to the FM, but the FM should check pricing carefully.
-It’s likely to be less expensive when purchased directly by the FM through LDS e-Market.
+It’s likely to be less expensive when purchased directly by the FM through the eMarket.

 - Arrange with the integrator to perform the installation.
-The AVDH documentation will guide the installer through the process carefully.
+The AVDH documentation will carefully guide the installer through the process.

 - There is a requirement (documented in the commissioning guide) for the installer to certify their installation with Church headquarters support once complete.
 The FM should not pay for the installation until they have received an email from Church headquarters verifying that the support group has certified the installation.
 Following this process will ensure a high-quality installation.